White-Knight-IT/M365Webhooks/README.md

 # M365Webhooks
-.NET 6 Console application to consume Microsoft API data as JSON webhooks
+M365Webhooks is a crossplatform .NET 6 console application designed to consume Microsoft API data and relay it as JSON webhooks.
+This is especially useful for SOCs that are not using Splunk or any of the SEIMs with an official method to retreive data from Microsoft APIs.

+For Elasticsearch, this is a replacement for the Microsoft filebeat plugin, the filebeat pluggin only allows retrieval of data from a single Microsoft 365 tenant.
+This application was born to work around that limitation and retreive data across any number of Microsoft 365 tenants.

 **Current Release: v1.0.2-rc (Release Candidate)**